testing-library/testing-library-docs/docs/guide-which-query.md

    1. `getByLabelText`: Only really good for form fields, but this is the number one method a user finds those elements, so it should be your top preference.
+   1. `getByRole`: With the `name` option you can basically query the full accessibility tree.
+It can query all the elements you can query with the other accessility query.
+But consider that you still might want to assert if an element has an actual `<label>` element or a `placeholder` attribute.
    1. `getByPlaceholderText`:
       [A placeholder is not a substitute for a label](https://www.nngroup.com/articles/form-design-placeholders/).
       But if that's all you have, then it's better than alternatives.